-Top 10 Historical Sites 20 Minutes from Telford
+Top Ten Historical Sites 20 Minutes from Telford

-Believe it or not, Telford is full of history and culture.
-For any history fanatic, hoping to explore the famous World Heritage site, or connoisseur of stately homes wanting to explore the hidden nooks and crannies, Telford has plenty to offer.
-Here are our Top Ten suggestions of historical sites in Telford…and they’re no more than a 20 minute drive away!
+Believe it or not, but Telford is full of history and culture!
+For any history fanatic, hoping to explore the famous English Heritage sites, or explore the crooks and crannies of a famous historical home, Telford has plenty to offer.
+Here are our Top Ten Historical Sites in Telford…and they’re only a 20 minute drive away!

 1. Benthall Hall

 Benthall Hall is one of Shropshire’s historical gems.
 Located close to the small town of Broseley, just a few miles from the famous Ironbridge, this quaint 16th century country house is filled with fascinating history, pleasant rural views, and even a 19th-century terraced garden.

 This Cistercian Abbey is situated just outside Ironbridge and attracts visitors from all over Britain every year.
 With its unaltered 12th century church and extraordinary chapter house, this abbey provides enjoyable scenic views and interesting rural history- perfect for a summer’s day out.